mitnk/cicada/docs/built-in-cmd.md

 Change your current work directory.

+## cinfo

+Print information of cicada and OS.

 ## exec

 If command is specified, it replaces the shell.
 No new process is created.